-Thesis and Applied Research Requirements
+Applied Research and Thesis Requirements

-Students must elect to complete a thesis (RADS 5980) or applied research (RADS 5910).
+Students must elect to complete applied research (ALHE 5910) or a thesis (ALHE 5980).
 Each student is encouraged to meet with their advisor to determine the most appropriate research option to meet individual needs.
 After initial enrollment in the selected research option, the student must be continuously enrolled each semester in the respective research course until completion of the research requirement has been met.

 Though not required, students are encouraged to work with their faculty chairperson/committee to produce a publishable paper related to their research.
-Each student is expected to follow the most current APA Manual, MSRS program guidelines, and guidelines published by the NSU Graduate School when preparing their thesis or research paper.
+Each student is expected to follow the most current APA Manual, MSAH program guidelines, and guidelines published by the NSU Graduate School when preparing their thesis or research paper.